Kate Beckinsale Spreads Her Legs In Tight Pants And High-Heeled Boots, Tries To Put Her Head Between Them

-Kate Beckinsale delighted her 4.5 million followers with a sexy, yet comical display of flexibility — or lack thereof — during her most recent Instagram update.
-Hilarity ensued during the video clip as she sprawled on the floor next to her beloved cat, Clive, and attempted to mimic his exceptionally limber grooming habits.
+Kate Beckinsale delighted her 4.5 million followers with a comical display of flexibility — or lack thereof — during her most recent Instagram update.
+Hilarity ensued during the video as she sprawled on the floor next to her beloved cat, Clive, and attempted to mimic his exceptionally limber grooming habits.

-Kate’s amusing caption suggested that she had high hopes for increasing her acrobatic abilities to Clive’s level by the end of the Covid-19 quarantine.
+Kate's amusing caption suggested that she had high hopes for increasing her acrobatic abilities to Clive's level by the end of the COVID-19 quarantine.

-They sat on a large, gray rug that extended many feet out from below an ornately carved, four-poster bed to their right.
-Clive’s feline companion, Willow, was dressed in a red sweater and overlooked the scene from atop a plush white comforter.
+They sat on a large gray rug that extended many feet out from below an ornately carved, four-poster bed to their right.
+Clive's feline companion, Willow, was dressed in a red sweater and overlooked the scene from atop a plush white comforter.

-The 47-year-old actress wore black leggings that clung to her slender figure, and a matching pair of knee-high, suede boots featuring platform soles and extremely high heels.
+The 47-year-old actress wore black leggings that clung to her slender figure, and a matching pair of knee-high suede boots featuring platform soles and extremely high heels.
 Her white top fit loosely, with a rounded neckline and cuffed wrists, and appeared to have a banded hem at the waist.
-The bottom of both sleeves were embellished with small red hearts.
+The bottoms of both sleeves were embellished with small red hearts.

 She also wore a cotton mask covering her nose and mouth that was printed with the lower half of a tiger face.
-Her long, thick tresses were pulled into a messy top-knot at the crown of her head.
+Her long, thick tresses were pulled into a messy topknot at the crown of her head.

 The majority of her social media followers showered the award-winning actress with praise.
 Several commended her for keeping their spirits up during the pandemic with her funny posts.